 20. The Thesis Receipt/Grade Sheet and the Degree List

 Before you come to the Course VI Undergraduate Office to submit your thesis, use the checklist in Appendix F to be sure you're ready.
 You must bring two copies of the grade sheet/thesis receipt form with you when you hand in your thesis.
 Do not trust anyone else to hand carry the grade sheet or let it be sent in the Institute mail.
 At that time your name will be checked against the Degree List.
 [If you intend to graduate in that term and you're not on that list (which is maintained by the Registrar) you will be sent to Ms. Marti Ward (5-111, x3-5235), to remedy that.]
 If you've followed these instructions successfully, your thesis will be accepted, and your thesis receipt/grade sheet will be stamped with an official Department stamp.
 Keep your receipt; it is your evidence that you did turn in a thesis.

 21. Put Your Thesis in MIT's DSpace Thesis Collection

 To facilitate electronic access to the research done by Course VI students, we are requiring that students deposit their thesis in DSpace, MIT's long-term digital storage facility (you'll need to have a DSpace account for the link to work).
-When you have done this, hyou will receive a receipt via email.
+When you have done this, you will receive a receipt via email.
 Please print this receipt and bring it with you when you submit your thesis.
-Note: please also email a copy of the receipt to email@example.com.

 We are eager to receive your feedback about your experiences in Course VI to improve our programs.
 We will use this information only in the aggregate without student names or identifiers, so please be entirely honest.
 When you have completed the survey, please bring your survey receipt with your thesis and other materials to 38-476.